September 29, 2025

 Users also appreciate that it integrates with Azure Monitor, allowing for centralized logging and analytics.
 This helps IT teams gain better visibility into network activity and security threats.

-That said, I observed that the cost can add up quickly, especially if you need advanced security features.
-G2 users suggest that Azure Firewall Basic is a more affordable entry point for SMBs, but it comes with some trade-offs that are limiting.
-It only supports threat intel in alert mode.
-It also runs on a fixed scale with two virtual machines, making it less flexible for growing workloads.
-With an estimated throughput of 250 Mbps, it works well for smaller deployments but may not scale effectively for high-traffic environments.
+That said, I observed that cost can add up quickly, especially if you need advanced security features.
+G2 users suggest that Azure Firewall Basic offers a more affordable entry point for SMBs, though it comes with some trade-offs.

 "It is designed specifically for the Azure cloud environment, it's offering a seamless and integrated solution for securing resources within Azure.
 It can scale horizontally to accommodate increasing network traffic, making it suitable for small and large deployments.
 Users can configure Azure Firewall to use threat intelligence feeds, enhancing security by blocking traffic to and from known malicious IP addresses."